ChadBurggraf/sthreeql/Source/README.md

 ## Building

-There are no prerequisites for building, except that you must add `App.config` files to each executable project in the solution.
-An `App.config.template` file exists and is aliased in each project for reference.
+**Prereqresites:**

+  - You must have [MSBuild Community Tasks](http://msbuildtasks.tigris.org/) installed

+To build:

+    MSBuild.exe build.proj

+The build script requires MSBuild v3.5 (on my machine, this is located at `C:\Windows\Microsoft.NET\Framework\v3.5\MSBuild.exe`).

+This will create a release build.
+If you'd like to hack, you can use the Visual Studio solution for building.
+To do this, first create `App.config` files for each executable project (`SThreeQL.Console`, `SThreeQL.Service` and `SThreeQL.Test`).
+Copy the contents of `App.config.template` into each file.
+Configure to taste.

 ## Configuring